hellome1123/code.hs-projects/README.md

 1. made chinese chess

 Day 6 (2/6/2023)
-1.had a little rest and came back with sydo.py
+1. had a little rest and came back with sydo.py